+We first learned that the Hyundai Motor Group (which also owns Kia and Genesis) was working on an SUV-styled electric city car in 2021.
 The plans were confirmed by the Hyundai group’s electric drivetrain partner BorgWarner, which will supply the company with a new integrated electric drive module, combining an electric motor and transmission into one bolt-in unit.

 A setup like this saves space and weight compared to a more conventional electric drivetrain – vital considerations when designing a car that’s likely to measure between 3.5 and 3.7 metres long in total.

-The currently unnamed model is also expected to run on the same 400v charging system as the Hyundai Kona Electric which, if Hyundai does use a roughly 40kWh battery, should allow around 99 miles of range to be added in half an hour when using a 50kW rapid charger.
+The currently unnamed model is also expected to run on the same 400v charging system as the Hyundai Kona Electric which, if Hyundai does use a roughly 40kWh battery, should allow around 100 miles of range to be added in half an hour when using a 50kW rapid charger.

 Electric Renault 5: prices, 2024 launch date and teaser images of the MINI Cooper rival

 New Fisker Ocean Sport washes up in the UK: £36k for a 288-mile range